flatrick/graylog2_iis/README.md

 ### Manage extractors

-If we want to creat our extactor through the GUI, we will need events in our stream first.
+If we want to create our extactor through the GUI, we will need events in our stream first.
 You can however import extractors before that if you have an export of the extractor you want to import.
 Below, I've described how to do it both ways.

-* _Before we can create our extractor, we need some events in our input_, so return to this step when you have recieved your first message and click __Manage extractors__.
+* _Before we can create our extractor, we need some events in our input_, so return to this step when you have received your first message and then click __Manage extractors__.
 Then click on __Get started__ to create the extractor described in the table below.
 * Or you can import the extractor by clicking on __Actions__ and then __Import extractors__, then copy the JSON-formatted message below this table, _then you don't have to wait until a message has been harvested/saved in Graylog/Elasticsearch._